Welcome! This resource page is compiled in hopes of improving education related to Native peoples and Nations.

 Strategies for Teaching Seven Native-Centered Books to K-12 Students by Kara Stewart (Sappony) from School Library Journal.
 SEE ALSO Native Stories: Books for Tweens and Teens By and About Indigenous Peoples by Kara Stewart (Sappony) and Dr. Debbie Reese (Nambé Pueblo) from School Library Journal.

-Teacher guides for JINGLE DANCER, INDIAN SHOES, RAIN IS NOT MY INDIAN NAME, and HEARTS UNBROKEN, all by Cynthia Leitich Smith.
+Teacher guides for Cynthia Leitich Smith’s JINGLE DANCER, INDIAN SHOES, RAIN IS NOT MY INDIAN NAME, HARVEST HOUSE, and HEARTS UNBROKEN, created by Lakota author-educator Andrea M. Page.
 NOTE: click on the respective book link and then scroll to Educator Resources.

 Teaching Respect for Native Peoples, shared with permission of Oyate.
 SEE ALSO: THE PEOPLE SHALL CONTINUE by Simon J. Ortiz (Acoma Pueblo), illustrated by Sharol Graves (Absentee Shawnee) (Lee & Low, 2017) “Told in the rhythms of traditional oral narrative, this powerful telling of the history of the Native/Indigenous peoples of North America… despite struggles against greed, destruction of their lands, and oppression, The People persisted.”